-Source: EIA 2017h.
+Source: EIA 2018h

-About 1.1 billion pounds of canola oil and more than 1.3 billion pounds of corn oil were used for biodiesel production in 2016 (Figure 22).
-In the past, corn oil had not been used as a feedstock; however, the production of low-cost, non-food-grade quality corn oil by ethanol plants has resulted in a substantial increase in corn oil use for biodiesel over the past 5 years.
+Nearly 1.5 billion pounds of canola oil and 1.6 billion pounds of corn oil were used for biodiesel production in 2017 (Figure 20).
+In the past, corn oil had not been used as a feedstock; however, the production of low-cost, nonfood-grade-quality corn oil by ethanol plants has resulted in a substantial increase in corn oil use for biodiesel over the past 5 years.

-The use of yellow grease (filtered used cooking oil) for biodiesel production almost doubled in 2013 due to low cost and resource availability and has remained at the same level through 2016.
-Consumption of yellow grease for biodiesel production was about 471 million pounds in 2011 and reached about 1.4 billion pounds in 2016, making it one of the main feedstock sources for biodiesel production.
-Animal fats provided about 10% of the total biodiesel feedstock supply in 2016, or about 1.1 billion pounds (EIA 2017h).
+The use of yellow grease (filtered, used cooking oil) for biodiesel production almost doubled in 2013 due to low cost and resource availability, and has remained at the same level through 2017.
+Consumption of yellow grease for biodiesel production was about 471 million pounds in 2011 and reached almost 1.5 billion pounds in 2017, making it one of the main feedstock sources for biodiesel production.
+Animal fats provided about 9% of the total biodiesel feedstock supply in 2017, or about 1.1 billion pounds (EIA 2018h).